zingmars/Menu-in-Cplusplus/README.md

 (comments etc.) The class' function names _SHOULD_ be enough to understand what a specific function does.
 Crappy, I know.

 I'm putting this up to perhaps helps someone in the future who has similar coursework.
-Of course I advise to only use this as a reference, but hey.
+Of course I advise to only use this as a reference (sure will beat trying to understand the code that I haven't commented), but hey, you're the boss.

 Code licensed under Beerware license.
 Go nuts with it.